okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/request-user-consent/overview/index.md

 This guide assumes that you:

-* Have an Okta Developer Edition organization.
+* Have an Okta Developer Edition org.
 Don't have one?
 [Create an org for free](https://developer.okta.com/signup).
 * Have an [OpenID Connect client application](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_App_Integration_Wizard-oidc) in Okta with at least [one user assigned to it](https://help.okta.com/en/prod/okta_help_CSH.htm#ext-assign-apps).

 ## User consent and tokens